jmkorhonen/jmkorhonen.github.io/_posts/2025/2025-10-30-why-sustainable-civilizations-must-be-democratic.md

 date: 2025-10-30
 permalink: /posts/2025/2025-10-30-why-sustainable-civilizations-must-be-democratic/
 tags:
-  - democracy
+  - Democracy
-  - sustainability
+  - Sustainability
-  - future
+  - Future
-  - politics
+  - Politics
-  - power
+  - Power
-  - inequality
+  - Inequality
-  - economics
+  - Economics
-  - environment
+  - Environment
-  - polycrisis
+  - Polycrisis
-  - philosophy
+  - Philosophy
 ---
 If civilization is to endure, it will not be ruled.
 It will have to rule itself.